human connection

 suicide prevention.

-a collection of resources and support for people living with suicide
+a collection of resources for people living with suicide

 resources for people living with suicide: